CovidWA/covidwa-notifications/README.md

 - Start the flask app with `python app.py` which will run on port 5000
 - Make your localhost public with `ngrok http 5000`
 - Copy your url like `https://58afd968e95a.ngrok.io` into the twilio phone number > configuration > messages > webhook, with `/text` appended.
 Url should look like `https://58afd968e95a.ngrok.io/text`
+- Now try texting your zip code to the twilio number and you should be signed up and added to the airtable